differentpla-net/differentpla-net.github.io/_posts/2023/2023-03-04-erlang-shell-prompt.md

 Aside: the default prompt implementation uses `~w` (format as an Erlang term) to display the history number.
 I'm not sure why.
 I suspect it's just in case it's _not_ a number.

-I like to also display the shell process ID in the prompt:
+I like to also display the current process ID in the prompt:

 ```erlang
 prompt_func(Opts) ->